UCDavisLibrary/ava/README.md

 lcsh	| text | (optional) Library of Congress Subject Heading |
 sameas	| text | (optional) linked data URIs for terms that are identical to this AVA |

+*Note:* Contributors using QGIS 2.18.10 or older with GDAL 2.2.0 should fill in any blanks in their attribute table with N/A due to a known issue with how unset values are handled.
+A [more permanent fix](https://issues.qgis.org/issues/16812) is in the works.

 # UC Davis Library Project Team:
 Vessela Ensberg  (Program Director, Data Management Program)